 When a student has a concern or complaint about a college policy, process or decision, as a first step in the resolution of the complaint, they are expected to review the pertinent policy in the student handbook or college catalog and to meet with the appropriate college professional.
 This meeting is to take place within five business days after the student identification of the complaint.
-Examples of appropriate college professionals include the financial aid and compliance officer, the admissions administrator/registrar and the student development officer.
+Examples of appropriate college professionals include the financial aid and compliance officer, the registrar and admissions administrator and the dean of students.
 Student complaints regarding a course policy, process, or grade should locate and follow the student appeals procedure outlined in the student handbook.